Cancer Research UK logo.

 • helping them with daily tasks such as paying bills and doing shopping

-Your other benefits and that of the person you care for can be affected by Carer's Allowance.
+Your other benefits and those of the person you care for can be affected by Carer's Allowance.
 You pay tax on Carer's Allowance if your income is more than the Personal Allowance.

 Read more about the Personal Allowance